 HISTORY OF JOSEPH PILATES

-Joseph came in contact with many soldiers who had suffered from various injuries during and following the war.
-He devised spring mechanisms attached to beds to aid in rehabilitation and so began the development of what we refer to today as the Cadillac apparatus.
+After the war, Joseph came in contact with many soldiers who had suffered from various injuries as a result of the war.
+He devised spring mechanisms attached to beds to aid in rehabilitation.
+And so began the development of what we refer to today as the Cadillac apparatus.
 His system focused on the core postural muscles which help keep the body balanced and support the spine.

-Joe and his wife, Clara, opened a gym after leaving Germany and relocating to the United States in 1926.
-They landed in New York City and opening a gym on Eighth Avenue in the same building as several dance studios and rehearsal spaces.
+Joseph and his wife Clara, immigrated to the United States in 1926.
+They landed in New York City and opened a gym on Eighth Avenue, in the same building as several dance studios and rehearsal spaces.
 Joseph began to work with many dancers, eventually including such luminaries as George Balanchine, Martha Graham and Jerome Robbins.
 It is for this reason that many of today’s Pilates teachers have a background in dance.

 The central aim of Pilates is to create a fusion of mind and body so that movement is efficient, balanced and graceful.

 In just 80 years, the number of people practicing Pilates world wide is estimated to be near 15 million with over 15,000 instructors.
 In recent years, Pilates has entered the mainstream of health and wellness.
-Today, more than ever, Pilates is far more than a collection of exercises.
-It is, rather, a living discipline that continues to be developed and refined through constant use and observation.
+Today more than ever, Pilates is far more than a collection of exercises.
+It is a living discipline that continues to be developed and refined through constant use and observation.

 My father, aged 68, is a dentist who operates a small private practice in a little town with two stop lights.
 He also devotes his time to his farm.
 My parents live on 160 acres as a lifestyle choice and to foster their equestrian enthusiasm and activities.
 My dad...